The Grove Nov 2015

 Marc Weiner

-My life living with wildlife at Mopane Grove, deep in Mopane veld of the APNR in the heart of the Kruger National Park
+My life living with wildlife in several African countries and at home: Mopane Grove, deep in Mopane veld of the APNR in the heart of the Greater Kruger National Park.
+Oh, and my obvious obsession with old Land Rovers.